 STATEMENT

 Nicky Hodge lives and works in London.
-She has exhibited her paintings, drawings and multimedia works widely over the past 30 years.
-In 2021 Horse Gossip, a solo show, opened at Bobinska Brownlee in London.
+She has exhibited her paintings, drawings and multimedia works widely over the past 25 years.
+In 2021, Horse Gossip, a solo show, opened at Bobinska Brownlee in London.
 In the same year, she was selected for several group exhibitions including Notes for a landscape at Kingsgate Project Space and A Tiny Bit of Fire curated by Warbling Collective.
-In 2022 she exhibited with Gwenyth Fugard and Dom Gray at Yorkton Workshops and had a two person show with the German abstract artist Michael Kaul at Hart’s Lane Gallery in August.
-Her collection of ten paintings, Nighttime words leak out, was presented online by Richeldis Fine Art.
+In 2022 she exhibited with Gwenyth Fugard and Dom Gray in Something Tender at Yorkton Workshops in May and Wundertüte, a two person show with the German abstract artist Michael Kaul, opened at Hart’s Lane Gallery in August.
+In the same year, her collection of ten paintings, Nighttime words leak out, was presented online by Richeldis Fine Art.
+In 2023 she has a work selected for the group exhibition Champs Noir at Terrace Gallery.
+Slip Road, a solo show with Francis Gallery in Bath, took place this year May – July 2023.

 Nicky Hodge is represented by Francis Gallery, Bath | Los Angeles.